telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

 [`ServiceLoadedServletContextInitialiser`](../../jaxrs-base-server/src/main/java/io/telicent/smart/cache/server/jaxrs/init/ServiceLoadedServletContextInitialiser.java)
 context listener, this automatically detects, loads and runs initialisers that conform to our [`ServiceConfigInit`](#serverconfiginit) interface.
-This module already registers listeners for [JWT Authentication](#jwt-authentication) and [User Attribute ABAC](#user-attribute-abac) automatically.
+This module already registers listeners for [JWT Authentication](#jwt-authentication), [User Info Lookup](#user-info-lookup) and [User Attribute ABAC](#user-attribute-abac) automatically.

+**NB** If the `withAutoConfigInitialisation()` method is not called then many of the features described here will not be appropriately configured and requests **MAY** be rejected as a result.

 Alternatively if you have existing listeners that do not conform to our interface, but implement the base `ServletContextListener` interface then you can use these as well via `withListener(YourListener.class)`.

 The `withVersionInfo()` method ensures that a libraries [version information](../observability/index.md#detecting-version-information) is exposed via the applications `/version-info` endpoint.
-If this is not called then only libraries who are creating Open Telemetry meters via [`TelicentMetrics.getMeter()`](../observability/index.md#obtaining-an-open-telemetry-meter) will be included, and only if they have done so at the point where a user retrieves `/version-info`.
+If this is not called then only libraries which are creating Open Telemetry meters via [`TelicentMetrics.getMeter()`](../observability/index.md#obtaining-an-open-telemetry-meter) will be included, and only if they have done so at the point where a user retrieves `/version-info`.
 Calling this method explicitly on your `ServerBuilder` ensures that the libraries of relevance to your server application report their version information.